mx1up/fdupes-gui/README.md

 # fdupes_gui

 A graphical user interface front end for `fdupes` cli program.

+[Fdupes](https://github.com/adrianlopezroche/fdupes) is a program to detect duplicate files based on content in an efficient way.

 ![screenshot](gfx/screenshot.png)